 Transitioning from youth hockey to high school or prep school hockey involves significant changes and adjustments.
-Here are some of the key aspects players need to work on to succeed in this transition:
+From weight training to plyometrics for enhancing speed, here are some of the key aspects players need to be aware to succeed in this transition:

 1. Increased Physicality: